How to Deploy Your First Smart Contract on Ethereum With Hardhat and Tenderly

 PRIVATE_KEY = # remove this comment and add your wallet’s private key here

-TENDERLY_URL = # remove this comment and add the Tenderly Gateway RPC URL you got from step 1 of this tutorial
+TENDERLY_URL = # remove this comment and add the Tenderly DevNet RPC URL you got from step 1 of this tutorial

 This file should be added to your .gitignore

 list if you’re versioning this project.
-It’s very important that both your private key and Tenderly Gateway RPC URL do not become public.
+It’s very important that both your private key doesn't become public.
 This way, you can share your project configuration, without worrying about others knowing your secrets.

 Next, let's modify the hardhat.config.js file.